 The same constraints regarding FS and BAS listed under the band 7075 - 7145 MHz apply also to this band.
 The adjacent band 7190-7235 MHz is not being pursued by CEPT.

-EESS passive sensors in accordance with provision5.458of RR are currently not operated in this frequency band.
+EESS passive sensors in accordance with RR No.5.458are currently not operated in this frequency band.
 Current and planned passive sensors would operate below 7 100 MHz and hence MSS operations above 7 100 MHz would not cause excessive interference to those sensors.

-Current CEPT view:In view of the limited bandwidth and related constraints on affected services, CEPT does not propose this band for new MSS allocations.
+CEPT view:In view of the limited bandwidth and related constraints on affected services, CEPT does not propose this band for new MSS allocations.

 General remark: The band 7 055-7 250 MHz is allocated to the mobile service on a primary basis.
 However, characteristics of mobile applications other than BAS to enable sharing studies with MSS downlinks are not available.